 Get an ovulation app

-You can also keep a record of your moods throughout your cycle and if you’re trying for a baby, you can record your mucus, the days you had sex and if you had a positive ovulation test.
+You can also keep a record of your moods throughout your cycle on the app.
+If you are trying for a baby, you can record your mucus and the days you had sex.
+You can also record if you had a positive ovulation test.
 Handy!

 Throw away the thermometer

 The traditional natural rhythm method suggests using a thermometer to track your temperature throughout your cycle.
 Your temperature may fall slightly just before you release an egg.
 Then 24 hours after the egg releases, it rises for a few days.

 Apparently, if you are pregnant it continues to rise.
 Except that I tested that theory and it’s a bit flawed.
 I took my temperature for a month.

 It was tedious having to do it every day.
 My temperature continued to rise after ovulation.
 Unless there was some kind of immaculate conception going on, I was definitely NOT pregnant.

 I prefer ovulation predictor kits otherwise known as LH surge tests.
 When you start using them, depends on the length of your cycle.
 If you have a regular 28-day cycle, you probably ovulate around day 13 to 14.
 You may start using them on day 11 until you get a positive.